 The analysis of BWA TS interference to ESs show that in all cases a co-ordination between the CS and the ES is sufficient to protect the FSS ES from both the BWA CS and the BWA TS, due to the considerably shorter separation distance required for TSs.

-SM: need to incorporate facts about VSAT?
-Are they protected?

 Two types of adjacent band interference mechanisms were studied, unwanted emissions from BWA stations and saturation of ES LNBs, assuming that they have been made to receive in the entire 3400 – 4200 MHz band.
 Separation distances due to the first type of interference are summarized in Table X (Table 5.4.10 of Report 100) and those due to the second in Tables Y and Z (Tables 5.4.11 and 5.4.12 of Report 100).